nicolasebastianelli/Tron-Bot/README.md

 # Tron Bot

-A Telegram Bot :robot: that let you manage with your smartphone:
+A Telegram Bot :robot: that let you manage:

 * **:bulb: [Yeelight LED Bulb (Color)](https://www.yeelight.com/en_US/product/wifi-led-c):**
 Turn on/off the bulb or change the color.